Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 When compared to the risk matrix chart (Table 1), these values correspond to a low risk.

 The workplace decides to implement risk control measures, including the use of a stool with a large top that will allow the individual to maintain stability when standing on the stool.
 They also determined that while the floor surface is flat, they provided training to the individual on the importance of making sure the stool's legs always rest on the flat surface.
 The training also included steps to avoid excess reaching while painting.

 Once you have established the priorities, the organization can decide on ways to control each specific hazard.
 Hazard control methods are often grouped into the following categories:

 For more details, please see the OSH Answers Hazard Control.

-It is good practice to review your assessment on a regular basis to be sure that nothing has changed and that your control methods are effective.
-Triggers for a review can also include:
+It is good practice to review your assessment on a regular basis to make sure your control methods are effective.

 Keeping records of your assessment and any control actions taken is very important.
 You may be required to store assessments for a specific number of years.
 Check for local requirements in your jurisdiction.